Roy-Ermers/3d-engine/README.md

-# 3d-cube
+# 3d-engine
-This webpage is a rotating wirecube for anyone who thinks this is useful for something.
+This is my best shot for a 3d engine on a html canvas

 [working site](https://roy-ermers.github.io/3d-engine/)